 The first step to being able to use the Guest of Honor benefit is to actually earn Globalist status.
 Nowadays that’s easier than in the past, given that The World of Hyatt Credit Card can help you with that.

-- $140,000 to earn Globalist status, assuming you don’t have the status already ($140,000 of spend gets you 56 elite qualifying nights, plus the five you get just for having the card)
+You’d need to spend $140,000 to earn Globalist status, assuming you don’t have the status already ($140,000 of spend gets you 56 elite qualifying nights, plus the five you get just for having the card).

-In reality I don’t recommend completely doing that, but rather some combination of credit card spend and actual stays can help you achieve Globalist status without too much effort.
+In reality I don’t recommend completely doing that, but rather some combination of credit card spending and actual stays can help you achieve Globalist status without too much effort.